hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 $ echo $R_LIBS_USER
 ```

-Now if you were to start R and try `install.pacakges("dplyr")`, it should not give you a warning anymore, but you will be prompted to choose a CRAN mirror or server to download from - try to pick a relatively close location.
+Now if you were to start R and try `install.packages("dplyr")`, it should not give you a warning anymore, but you will be prompted to choose a CRAN mirror or server to download from - try to pick a relatively close location.

 Create a folder for every R version you are working with, e.g. `~/R/4.0.1/library`, `~/R/4.1.1/library` and so on. **Keep R installations separate for different verions of R** and save the library folders for old R versions.
 This will make your work more reproducible and working in R more efficient.